GY0924/documents_v1/bid_support_onboard/data_scientist.md

 Yes, I am a US citizen

 **Do you need any sponsorships  in the future to work in US**\
-Yes, I am a US citizen
+No, I am a US citizen

 **Have you ever been employed by *XXX* before?**\
 No